ROCm/rocDecode/docs/what-is-rocDecode.md

 ## Video decoding pipeline

-There are three main components in rocDecode, as shown below,
+There are three main components in rocDecode SDK, as shown below,

 - Demuxer - Demuxer is based on FFmpeg, a leading multimedia framework.
 For more information, refer to https://ffmpeg.org/about.html.
 - Video Parser APIs